 Through this process, the library assures the community that literacy, equitable access, and customer service are our top priorities.

-Library staff have regularly heard that some enjoy paying fines because they know it goes to supporting the library.
-We strongly appreciate this sentiment, but would like to keep it only a positive interaction by not forcing members of our community into it.
+Library staff have regularly heard that some people enjoy paying fines because they know it goes to supporting the library.
+We strongly appreciate this sentiment!
+But we want to keep it a positive interaction by not forcing members of our community into it.
 We will have a Conscience Jar on the front desk if you’d like to donate for things that are late.

-So, you may ask why would someone return library items at all.
-Items checked out from the library will still have a due date and the library’s overdue process won’t change, there just won’t be a fine for things when returned.
+Why would someone bother to return library items at all, if there are no fines?
+Items checked out from the library will still have a due date and the library’s overdue process won’t change.
+There just won’t be a fine for things returned a little late.
 You’ll still get texts, emails, postcards, and letters if things are late.
-If someone still does not return items, the account will go to a collection agency for replacement – the library is still responsible for maintaining items as public property.
+If someone still does not return items, the account will be billed for the lost items, and it will go to a collection agency if the bill isn’t paid.
+The library is still responsible for maintaining items as public property.

-Libraries which have done this already report that incidents of items being slightly overdue may increase a small amount, but things which are long overdue or un-returned decrease as there is no penalty.
+Libraries which have done this already report that the number of items being slightly overdue may increase a little bit, but things which are long overdue or un-returned decrease as there is no penalty.